-Prior to its engagement, neither Hewitt nor Meridian had previously provided services to the Committee or the Company.
-In connection with their respective assignments, both Hewitt and Meridian provided information to the Committee about market compensation practices in the utility industry, and made recommendations related to the executive compensation program, including the design of long-term incentive awards and the transition to new long-term incentive awards.
-Under the direction of the Committee, Hewitt also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2010 of adjustments to officer compensation.
-During 2010, neither Hewitt nor Meridian provided any services to us other than advising the Committee with respect to executive compensation issues.
+During 2015, the Committee was assisted by Meridian, its compensation consultant.
+Prior to its engagement by the Committee in 2010, Meridian had not provided services to the Committee or the Company.
+In connection with its assignments in 2015, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
+Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2015 of adjustments to officer compensation.
+During 2015, Meridian provided no services to us other than those described above.
+The Committee considered the independence of Meridian using NYSE independence rules and found Meridian to be independent.

-Management also worked with Towers Watson (previously Towers Perrin) to develop market information for the Committee's review in connection with the Committee's annual consideration of adjustments to officer compensation.
-In 2010, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
-The Towers Watson data was reviewed by Meridian as the Committee's independent consultant.
+Management also worked with Towers Watson to develop market information for the Committee's review in connection with the Committee's annual consideration of adjustments to officer compensation.
+In 2015, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
+The Towers Watson data was reviewed by Meridian as the Committee's independent consultant to ensure that Towers Watson's methodology was consistent with our executive compensation philosophy.

 Participation of Executive Officers.
 Our officers and members of senior management are involved in various aspects of the Committee's evaluation and determination of officer compensation.
-Mr. Moore makes recommendations to the Committee for the compensation of other officers.
-Some officers, including Mr. Moore, attend portions of Committee discussions about compensation for officers generally and individual compensation for other officers.
+Our chief executive officer makes recommendations to the Committee for the compensation of officers other than himself.
+Some officers, including our chief executive officer, attend portions of Committee discussions about compensation for officers generally and individual compensation for officers other than themselves.
 As noted above, management may work with compensation consultants to provide information requested by consultants for their reports to the Committee.
-For example, in 2010, as requested by the Committee, management provided previous market data reports and descriptions of officer duties to Towers Watson and Hewitt in connection with their reports to the Committee.